Original Version of K-Mart Was Once a Popular Destination in This KY City

-Well, that honestly was all it took to send me on a magic carpet ride through the space-time continuum until I landed on the sidewalk of 2nd Street in Owensboro, circa...oh, I don't know...let's say 1973.
+Honestly, that WAS all it took to send me on a magic carpet ride through the space-time continuum until I landed on the sidewalk of 2nd Street in Owensboro, circa...oh, I don't know...let's say 1973.

-KRESGE was the "K" in K-Mart, and when K-Mart opened in Wesleyan Park Plaza back in the 1970s, Kresge's downtown closed.
+KRESGE was the "K" in K-Mart (when I was a kid, I thought it stood for "Kentucky"), and when K-Mart opened in Wesleyan Park Plaza back in the 1970s, Kresge's downtown closed.
 And it was a sad day.

 Sebastian S. Kresge opened his first store at the tail-end of the 19th century and sold everything for five or ten cents.
 And I'm not sure if this decision was the actual CREATION of the "5 & Dime" store; the fascinating timeline of K-mart's history I found online doesn't really say that.
 But does reveal that the original Kresge's disappeared gradually from our nation's downtown areas after the advent of K-mart.
 I had no idea that it wasn't until about 1987 that they were gone for good.